Skip to the main content.

 • The FCC must require voice service providers to develop call authentication technologies.

-• The FCC must initiate a rulemaking to protect a subscriber from receiving unwanted calls or texts from a caller using an unauthenticated number.
+• The FCC must protect a subscriber from receiving unwanted calls or texts from a caller using an unauthenticated number.

 • The FCC must implement consumer protections for exempted classes of robocalls.